amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 > #### CHALLENGE 1
 > Open each of the csv files and explore them.
 What information is contained in each file?
 If you had the following research questions:
+> * How many specimens of each species were captured in each type of plot?
-> * How has the hindfoot length and weight of *Dipodomys* species changed over time?
+> * What are the minimum, maximum, and average weight for each species of rodent?
-> * What is the average weight of each species, per year?
+> * What is the average weight of each rodent species over the course of the years?
+Is there any noticeable trend for any of the species?
-> * What information can I learn about *Dipodomys* species in the 2000s, over time?
+>
-What would you need to answer these questions?
+> What would you need to answer these questions?
 Which files have the data you would need?
 What operations would you need to perform if you were doing these analyses from these csv files?

 ## <a name="import"></a> Import data into SQLite